Snehal3023/Task-2-Phishing-/README.md

 ### Suspicious links or attachments
 Confirm Your Information

-### THe threatening language in the email body is
+### The threatening language in the email body is

-"
+"Your PalPay